fieldtrip/website/faq/i_used_to_work_with_trl-matrices_that_have_more_than_3_columns._why_is_this_not_supported_anymore.md

 ---
 layout: default
-tags: faq trialinfo trialdef trialfun
+tags: [faq, trialinfo, trialdef, trialfun]
 ---

 ## I used to work with trl-matrices that have more than 3 columns.
 Why is this not supported anymore?